jeffrey-clarion/campaigns-interview-node/README.md

 ## Design and Debrief Discussion

+- What is your ideal infrastructure for this system (both low scale and high scale)?
 - How do we scale this to 100m calls per month?
 - What edge cases do you forsee running this system at scale?
 How do we prevent those?
-- What is your ideal testing framework?
+- What is your ideal testing framework for this system at scale?
+- What controls and design considerations would you have for a multi-tenant approach?